microsoft/semantic-kernel/docs/decisions/0023-kernel-streaming.md

 ## Decision Outcome

-Option 1 was chosen as the best option as small benefit of the Option 2 don't justify the complexity involved described in the Cons.
+Option 1 was chosen as the best option as small benefit of the Option 2 do not justify the complexity involved described in the Cons.

 Was also decided that the Metadata related to a connector backend response can be added to the `StreamingContent.Metadata` property.
 This will allow the sk developer to get the metadata even without a `StreamingConnectorResult` or `StreamingFunctionResult`.